Function spaces and classifying spaces of algebras over a prop: Moduli spaces of algebraic structures as homotopy fibers

 which induces an exact sequence of pointed sets

-The base point of the set $\pi_{0}\mathcal{N}wCh_{\mathbb{K}}$ is the weak equivalence class of $X$, denoted by $[X]$.
-The weak equivalence $X\stackrel{\sim}{\rightarrow}Y$ in $Ch_{\mathbb{K}}$ implies that we have the equality $[Y]=[X]$ and thus $\pi_{0}\mathcal{N}U([Y]_{P})=[X]$, where $[Y]_{P}$ is the weak equivalence class of $Y$ in $Ch_{\mathbb{K}}^{P}$.
+The base point of the set $\pi_{0}\mathcal{N}w\Ch$ is the weak equivalence class of $X$, denoted by $[X]$.
+The weak equivalence $X\stackrel{\sim}{\rightarrow}Y$ in $\Ch$ implies that we have the equality $[Y]=[X]$ and thus $\pi_{0}\mathcal{N}U([Y]_{P})=[X]$, where $[Y]_{P}$ is the weak equivalence class of $Y$ in $\Ch^{P}$.
 The exactness of the above sequence implies that $\pi_{0}p(P\{X\})=(\pi_{0}\mathcal{N}U)^{-1}([X])$ so $[Y]_{P}\in\pi_{0}p(P\{X\})$.
 This means that there exists a $P$-algebra structure on $X$ such that we have a zigzag of $P$-algebras morphisms

-which are weak equivalences of $Ch_{\mathbb{K}}$. \end{rem} \begin{rem} We do not adress the case of simplicial sets.
-However, Theorem 1.4 in \cite{JY} endows the algebras over a colored prop in simplicial sets with a model category structure.
+which are weak equivalences of $\Ch$. \end{rem} \begin{rem} We do not adress the case of simplicial sets.
+However \cite[Theorem 1.4]{JY} endows the algebras over a colored prop in simplicial sets with a model category structure.
 Moreover, the free algebra functor exists in this case.
-Therefore one can transpose the methods used in the operadic setting to obtain a simplicial version of Theorem 0.1 of \cite{Yal}.
+Therefore one can transpose the methods used in the operadic setting to obtain a simplicial version of \cite[Theorem 0.1]{Yal}.
 Theorem 0.1 in simplicial sets can be proved by following step by step Rezk's original proof.
-We also conjecture that our results have a version in simplicial modules which follows from arguments similar to ours. \end{rem}
+We also conjecture that our results have a version in simplicial modules which would follow from arguments similar to ours. \end{rem}